WriothesIeys/wriothesIeys/README.md

 i like one piece (ep 525), genshin, jjk, pjsk, ace attorney, hrh, trigun and overwatch. talk to me and read my rentrys mwah

+my rentry graphics keep breaking pretend you see them pls